qBraid/qBraid/UPDATE_LAB_ENV.md

 cat qbraid_sdk_9j9sjy/pyenv/lib/python3.9/site-packages/qbraid/_version.py
 ```

 Next, copy over the new SDK directory from your lab account environments directory to the global environments directory.
-You can use the `admin-threaded-copy.py` python script to speed up to the process:
+You can use the `admin-threaded-copy.py` python script to speed up the process:

 ```shell
 mkdir qbraid_sdk_9j9sjy